cybernetisk/cybno/README.md

 ## Deployment

-The site is deployed automatically by Travis CI on pushes to master.
+The site is hosted via Netlify and automatically built/released from master.